The best mattress in Australia in 2025: 8 top bed-in-a-box options tested and recommended by experts

 Foam can get hot

-Considering Koala is the only company that offers all-foam mattresses in its range, it's no wonder the Sleep Easy has made it into our list.
-Don't get me wrong — I'm not putting it here because it's a default option, this really is a very good mattress for the price.
+Considering Koala has a focus on all-foam mattresses, it's no wonder the Sleep Easy has made it into our list.
+Don't get me wrong — I'm not putting it here because it's a default option and this really is a very good mattress for the price.

-Despite being all-foam, you still get three zones of support that, according to our reviewer, is quite good as he felt no undue pressure points develop during testing.
+Despite being all-foam, you still get three zones of support that, according to our reviewer, are quite good as he felt no undue pressure points developing during testing.
 The medium-firm rating would suit a wide range of sleepers, even those looking for good spine alignment.
 There's also minimal motion transfer and decent edge support.

 Read our in-depth Koala SE Mattress review for more information